 When not at work, Jane loves spending time with her family and travelling.
 She and her husband have five wonderful children and beautiful black cat and a very naughty Dachshund and Cavalier King Charles!

 Veterinary Nurse (Cert II.)

 Sheraleigh grew up south of Hobart on a farm near Huonville.
 She has always been surrounded by a menagerie and loves it!
 Since joining our team in 2012, Sheraleigh enjoys the privilege and opportunity of helping clients and their pets.
 She loves getting to know the furred and feathered members of people’s families.
 She has taken further courses in various aspects of nursing and has completed her Certificate II.
 Sheraleigh enjoys an active lifestyle when not at work and is always followed around by her beautiful dog, Stella.

 James has been a part of our team since 2013.
 He has steadily worked his way up from being a young kennel hand to a Veterinary Nurse.
 In 2015, he completed his year 12 studies and is now working part-time, whilst enrolled at the University Of Tasmania.
 In between work and study, he plays and loves football.
 In 2021 James took on a stray kitten, now known as Percy, brought into the practice after being found on the Southern Outlet who now lives a luxurious and spoilt life.

 Veterinary Nurse (Cert II.)

 Olivia began her journey with us in 2017 as a work placement student during her year 11 studies.
 In addition to her studies she achieved her Certificate II through TAFE NSW.
-Outside of work Olivia is a passionate dancer and a lot of her free time is spent at the studio.
-Despite being our shortest employee, Olivia loves big dogs and everything round and chubby!
-Her home is filled with snorts and snoring from her French and British bulldog, Lola and most of her spare time outside of work is spent with them.
+Olivia loves big dogs and everything round and chubby!
+Her home is filled with snorts and snoring from her French bulldog, Erni and British bulldog, Lola and most of her spare time outside of work is spent with them.
 Olivia began (human) nursing at UTAS but decided her true love was with the animals instead.
-Olivia will commence a Bachelor of Veterinary Technology degree in 2021 and is very excited for the next big step in her career.
+Olivia commenced a Bachelor of Veterinary Technology degree in 2021 and is very excited for the next big step in her career.

 Princess Willow Blossum